-- Delivering a high-quality and age-appropriate relationships, sex and health curriculum in line with statutory requirements. - Using a variety of teaching methods and resources to provide an engaging curriculum that meets the needs of all pupils. - Ensuring they do not express personal views or beliefs when delivering the programme. - Modelling positive attitudes to relationships, sex and health education. - Responding to any safeguarding concerns in line with the Child Protection and Safeguarding Policy. - Acting in accordance with planning, monitoring and assessment requirements for the subjects. - Liaising with the SENCO to identify and respond to individual needs of pupils with SEND. - Working with the relationships, sex and health education subject leader to evaluate the quality of provision.
+- 1. Delivering a high-quality and age-appropriate relationships and health curriculum in line with statutory requirements. - 2.
+Using a variety of teaching methods and resources to provide an engaging curriculum that meets the needs of all pupils. - 3.
+Ensuring they do not express personal views or beliefs when delivering the programme. - 4.
+Modelling positive attitudes to relationships, sex and health. - 5.
+Responding to any safeguarding concerns in line with the Child Protection and Safeguarding Policy. - 6.
+Acting in accordance with planning, monitoring and assessment requirements for the subjects. - 7.
+Liaising with the SENCO to identify and respond to individual needs of pupils with SEND. - 8.
+Working with the RHE subject leader to evaluate the quality of provision.